-The monitoring of the annual monetary plan's implementation revealed that, overall, the CBY has been successful in its mission to control money supply growth over the first quarter of 2021.
-Indeed, during this year's first quarter, base money rose by 1.4 percent, while broad money (M2) grew by 0.7 percent.
+The monitoring of the annual monetary plan's implementation revealed that, overall, the CBY has been successful in its mission to control money supply growth over the three first quarters of 2021.
+Indeed, during this year's first three quarters, base money rose by 8.3 percent, while broad money (M2) grew by 8.9 percent.

-Under current macroeconomic conditions, and given how prices have soared since 2014, the CBY's plan to restore macro-financial stability relies on several indispensable objectives: tightening monetary policy and improving monetary impulse transmission to the real sector, addressing external imbalances by promoting private sector exports and competitive import substitution activities, and allowing greater exchange rate flexibility while building foreign reserves.
+Under current macroeconomic conditions, and given how prices have soared since 2014, the CBY's plan to restore macro-financial stability relies on several indispensable objectives: tightening monetary policy and improving monetary impulse transmission to the real sector, addressing external imbalances by promoting private sector exports and competitive import substitution activities, and allowing greater exchange rate flexibility while building up foreign reserves.

 The CBY is working to set up a combination of well-coordinated monetary policy instruments to achieve its monetary policy objectives.
-The market-based toolkit of monetary control instruments will be designed to include open market operations, a discount window, and a structured reserve requirement system as the main pillars of the monetary policy operational framework.
+A comprehensive market-based toolkit of monetary control instruments was designed recently including open market operations, a discount window, and a structured reserve requirement system as the main pillars of the new monetary policy operational framework.